sbancuz/Appunti/Termination and deadlock detection.md

 #### Dijkstra-Scholten termination detection

 Each node keeps track of nodes it sends a message to.
 If a node was already awake when the message arrived, then it is already part of the tree, and should not be added as a child of the sender.
 When a node has no more children and it is idle, it tells its parent to remove it as a child.
+### Distributed deadlock detection

+The is no coordinator in charge of building the global wait-for graph.
+Processes are allowed to request multiple resources simultaneously and when a process does get blocked, it sends a probe message to the processes holding resources it wants to acquire.
+When a probe makes it back to the initiator it means that a cycle occurred.
+In this case the initiator may abort the connection or it may pick the process with the higher identifier and kills it.